Potassium ferrate

 Potassium ferrate is an inorganic compound with the formula K2FeO4.
 It is the potassium salt of ferric acid.
 Potassium ferrate is a powerful oxidizing agent with applications in green chemistry, organic synthesis, and cathode technology.

 Synthesis

 Generally, there are three ways to produce hexavalent iron: dry oxidation, wet oxidation, and electrochemical synthesis.
 The methods used to produce potassium ferrate are similar to those used to produce sodium ferrate and barium ferrate.

 Dry oxidation

-The dry oxidation method entails heating or melting iron oxides in an alkaline, oxygenated environment.
-The combination of high temperature (200 °C - 800 °C) and oxygen presents an explosion hazard that has led many researchers to believe this method of production is not suitable from a safety viewpoint, although many attempts have been made to overcome this problem.
+The dry oxidation method entails heating or melting iron oxides in an alkaline, oxidizing environment, most commonly created with potassium nitrate or potassium peroxide and potassium hydroxide.
+The combination of high temperature (200-800 °C) and oxidizing agents presents an explosion hazard that has led many researchers to believe this method of production is not suitable from a safety viewpoint, although many attempts have been made to overcome this problem.